Therapies and Treatments for Autism

 - IAN Research Reports address everything from speech and occupational therapies, to medications, social skills groups, special diets and animal-assisted therapies.

-Parents taking part in the IAN Research Project report what treatments their child is receiving, as well as how difficult they were to obtain, how much they cost, and how effective they are finding them to be.
-Want a closer look?
-Explore the Treatment List and the Questionnaire for Each Treatment.
+Parents taking part in the IAN Research Project haved reported what treatments their child was receiving, as well as how difficult they were to obtain, how much they cost, and how effective they were finding them to be.